 Nominations and Elections

-open for new nominations.
-We would like to ask that each FALC
+are open for new nominations.
+We would like to ask that each

-member give some thought to how they can be more involved with
+FALC member give some thought to how they can be more involved

-our club for 2014.
-You can nominate yourself or any other FALC
+with our club for 2017.
+You can nominate yourself or any other

-member for any position, listed below.
-All nominations will be
+FALC member for any position listed below.
+All nominations will

-voted on at the January Meeting.
-The club has many talented members
+be voted on at the January Meeting.
+The club has many talented

-with many skills that are urgently needed to run the group.
-A
+members with many skills that are urgently needed to run the

-club is only as good as it's members and if everyone takes turns
+group.
+A club is only as good as its members and if everyone

-at running the group we can achieve great results.
-Please ask
+takes turns at running the group we can achieve great results.

-yourself what you can do to contribute.
-We will do everything
+Please ask yourself what you can do to contribute.
+We

-we can to make your involvement a positive experience and you
+will do everything we can to make your involvement a positive

 President Shows & Events

-like to discuss volunteering for any of the above vacant positions.
+you would like to discuss volunteering for any of the above

-classes, venues and events listed below.
-We simply list any information
+the classes, venues and events listed below.
+We simply list

 along with a picture of the display if you have one.